gandersen101/spaczz/README.md

     NAME Anderson, Grint

-The full list of keyword arguments available for fuzzy matching rules includes:

-- *fuzzy_func*: Key name of fuzzy matching function to use.
+- `fuzzy_func`: Key name of fuzzy matching function to use.
 All rapidfuzz matching functions with default settings are available.
 Default is "simple".
 The included fuzzy matchers are:
     - "simple" = fuzz.ratio
     - "partial" = fuzz.partial_ratio
     - "token_set" = fuzz.token_set_ratio